 If you are like me, you may find you run out of fun dinner ideas that your kids will eat.
 Well, here is a new recipe to add to your kid-friendly arsenal!
 Your kids will clamor for you to make this Sloppy Joe Pie again and again!

 This easy Sloppy Joe Mashed Potato Pie is full of healthy ingredients like Idaho® Russet Potatoes and ground beef or turkey.
+If you love easy dinner recipes, you will also want to check out these gluten free dinner recipe ideas.

 (*This post is a sponsored conversation for the Idaho® Potato Commission.
 I love using Idaho® potatoes in my recipes and all opinions are my own.)